Experiments & Projects

 Occasionally due to large quantity orders or inventory discrepancies, an item may be backordered unexpectedly.
 We will contact you by email or phone to alert you of status changes.
 Please ensure your email's spam filters allow our emails to get through so that you don't miss these updates.
 Keep in mind we are often able to assemble our curriculum material kits and HST exclusive kits by the following business day.
 If you selected a 3-day, 2-day or next day express order we will contact you by phone as soon as we are made aware of the backorder.

-We can issue you a prepaid UPS return label for a $13 deduction per label sent on your refund amount.
+It depends.
+We can issue you a prepaid UPS label for the box used to return your item.
+The cost is $6.95 (deducted from your refund).
 Or you can ship items back by the most economical method for you.
 See our return and exchange policy for more details.
 If you received an item that was defective or damaged we do not ask you to pay to return it.
-Please contact us and we will be happy to assist."
+Please contact us and we will be happy to assist.

 If you prefer to place your Home Science Tools order by mail, please download our Order Form and send it along with your check or money order to: Home Science Tools 665 Carbon St Billings, MT, 59102